huynguyenbao/huynguyenbao.github.io/_posts/2020-08-14-optical-flow.md

 To solve this problem, [Horn & Schunck](https://www.caam.rice.edu/~zhang/caam699/opt-flow/horn81.pdf) had made some assumptions:

-1. **Images are captured in ambient light**: This means that the intensity of pixels do not depend on position of the camera.
+1. **Images are captured in ambient light**: This means that the intensity of pixels does not depend on the position of the camera.

 2. **Spatial Motion**: Pixels do not move fast.

 3. **Spatial Correlation**: All neighbors of one pixel also have the same motion as the center one.

-After having some assumptions, the problem can  be solved this easily.
+After having some assumptions, the problem can be solved easily.

 The first assumption let we have the equation: $I(x, y, t) = I(x + dx, y + dy, t + dt)$